Hamza01541/Hamza01541/README.md

 ### Hi there 👋

-I am a dedicated and results-oriented software developer with a passion for crafting efficient and elegant solutions.
-With 7+ years of experience in the industry, I have honed my skills in Programming Languages (e.g., C#, JavaScript and Typescript) and frameworks (e.g., React/Next, Angular, Node.js, Ionic, Aurelia, Loopback, Nest.js and .NET Framework).
+As a dedicated and results-oriented software developer with over 7 years of experience, I specialize in creating efficient, scalable, and user-centric solutions.
+I have extensive expertise in a wide range of technologies, including programming languages such as C#, JavaScript, and TypeScript.
+I am proficient in leveraging modern frameworks like React/Next, Angular, Node.js, Ionic, Aurelia, Loopback, Nest.js, and the .NET Framework to build robust applications.
+My focus is on writing clean, maintainable code while staying up-to-date with the latest industry trends to deliver high-quality software that drives business success.

 ## My expertise includes: